 cells caused them to proliferate faster and overexpress the tumorigenic growth

 factors [Shike].
 This supports the notion that phytoestrogen foods are healthy

 but concentrated them into strong supplements is not recommended.

-So far, the largest trial analysing phytochemical-rich food extracts wasthe
+cancer, so far, the largest trial analysing phytochemical-rich food extracts was

 National Cancer Research Network Pomi-T study.
 This study combined four

 different food types (pomegranate, green tea, broccoli and turmeric) in order to provide a wide spectrum of synergistically acting nutrients,

 whilst at the same time avoiding over-consumption of one particular

 men, with localised prostate cancer managed with active surveillance or watchful